OSSAdmiral/Recruit/README.md

 >  - delete
 >  - restore

-## About RecruitLab
+## About OSSAdmiral-Recruit

-RecruitLab is a web application System with rich feature.
+OSSAdmiral-Recruit is a web application System with rich feature.

 ## Contributing

-Thank you for considering contributing to the RecruitLab-Recruit.
+Thank you for considering contributing to the OSSAdmiral-Recruit.

 ## Code of Conduct

-In order to ensure that the RecruitLab community is welcoming to all, please review and abide by the [Code of Conduct](#).
+In order to ensure that the OSSAdmiral community is welcoming to all, please review and abide by the [Code of Conduct](#).

 ## Security Vulnerabilities